O-X-L/ansible-opnsense/docs/source/usage/2_basic.rst

 Inventory & Playbook
 ====================

-Make sure to set :code:`connection: local` in your OPNSense-Playbook, so the Module gets executed on your Ansible-Controller machine!
+Make sure to set :code:`connection: local` in your OPNsense-Playbook, so the Module gets executed on your Ansible-Controller machine!

 See also: `How Ansible Works <https://www.ansible.com/how-ansible-works/>`_